tuub/kitodo-mediaserver/doc/Configuration-file.md

 * **`mets`**:
   * `originalFileGrp` (string): e.g. `ORIGINAL` or `PRESENTATION` - Which file group from the METS file should be used as master source.
   * `fulltextFileGrp` (string): e.g. `FULLTEXT` - METS file group containing OCR text files for inclusion into PDF files.
   * `workLockReduceMetsXsl` (string: path): The path to the XSLT transformation file.
-This file is used to create a reduced METS/MODS file when disbaling a work.
+This file is used to create a reduced METS/MODS file when disabling a work.

 * **`indexing`**:
   * `indexScriptUrl` (string: URL): The URL to Kitodo.Presentation forcing an reindexing of the work.